ARMmbed/mbed-os-example-bootloader/README.md

 Image: .\BUILD\NUCLEO_F429ZI\ARM\mbed-os-example-bootloader.bin
 ```

+It creates two binary files.
+The original uncombined image is in the output directory: <project-name>_application.bin and the bootloader image is <project-name>.bin.

 ## Next steps

 When the build succeeds, you have created a bootloader for your target.
 The next step is to build an application you can combine with your bootloader to create a loadable image.
 You can find a blinky application that uses this bootloader in the [mbed-os-example-bootloader-blinky](https://github.com/ARMmbed/mbed-os-example-bootloader-blinky) project.